Substra/substra-documentation/docs/source/operations/walkthrough/20-orchestrator-deployment.rst

       helm install orchestrator substra/orchestrator --values orchestrator-values.yaml --namespace orchestrator --create-namespace

    | Replace ``VERSION`` with the version of the orchestrator helm chart you want to deploy.

-   This will create all the Kubernetes resources required for a functional Orchestrator in your Kubernetes cluster.

 #.
 Validate that the deployment was successful: